Duunari2/Image-about-anti-ddos-protection-webpage-demo-about/README.md

 <img src="Very_New_Image.jpg">
 <br>

-<font color="Cyan">This will be the part one of the page, it has full capacibility on the link followed by the mirroring link: https://datat.freehostia.com/ddossaus/</font>
+<font color="red">This will be the part one of the page, it has full capacibility on the link followed by the mirroring link: https://datat.freehostia.com/ddossaus/</font>